 "There are three principal means of acquiring knowledge – observation of nature, reflection and experimentation.
 Observation collects facts, reflection combines them, and experimentation verifies the result of that combination." - Denis Diderot

 Reflection is the most important part of your Medical School Personal Statement.
 It doesn’t get simpler than that.
-But what is reflection and how do you implement it into your personal statement?
+But what is reflection and how do you implement it in your personal statement?
 According to the Oxford English Dictionary, ‘self-reflection’ is defined as “the meditation or serious thought about one’s character, actions, and motives”.
 In reality, the ability to think back to your own actions and analyse them is quite hard, but it is something you will come across throughout your career in medicine, so it’s a quality well-worth developing.

 “Mirror, mirror on the wall, who is the fairest of them all?”: The first time most people would have come across any kind of self-reflection, albeit a deluded reflection.
 Reflection does not work if you are not honest, so it is important to view things as objectively as possible.

-Why is Reflection so Important?
+Why reflection is so important

 Further to this, try and reflect upon the hardest parts of the medical job that you have observed during work experience.
 Examples include the stressful nature of the job or the long hours and then think about how you dealt with it.
 A* material.

-How do we Reflect on a Past Experience?
+How do we reflect on past experiences?

-So how do you integrate your thoughts into your work seamlessly?
+So, how do you integrate your thoughts into your work seamlessly?
 How do you reflect on your experiences whether it is a shadowing experience, a work situation, a school project or whatever else?
 It is easy to get drawn into the mistake of simply listing what work experiences you have done and then stating that you are a really good leader.